 An increasing number of papers and articles warn us now almost daily that the abuse of technology and screen time could negatively affect human beings.
 Some of these conclusions are not fully validated yet as it is still too early to be 100% certain, and some research claims the opposite.
 However, it is hard to ignore how vulnerable we are to these technologies.
 And our kids maybe even more so.
 As Matthew MacDonald recently wrote, “If smartphones are a great big unknown, why are we so casual about introducing them to our kids?
 Unfortunately, history offers no control group and all the decisions we make today might have an impact we are unable to reverse.

 With all this in mind, I recently attended “Digital Wellness Festival Europe”, Europe’s First Digital Wellbeing Event.
 It was a fantastic congress with speakers from several disciplines: business, philosophy, ethics, government, etc. For two days, we reflected on technology, (digital) wellbeing and even free will and happiness.
-These were the major takeaways from my point of view:
+These were the major takeaways:

 - Technology is disrupting our ability to pay attention and connect to real people and the real world.
 Technology and particularly mobile phones are now controlling us (not the other way around).
 Let’s face it, algorithms and AI can manipulate us.